-Charitable distributions are not included in the distribution deduction.
-(5651(a)(2)); (5661(b)); (563(a)(2)); Reg.
-(1.663(a)-2); Rev. Rul.
+Charitable distributions are not included in the distribution deduction. §651(a)(2); §661(b); §663(a)(2); Reg. §1.663(a)-2; Rev. Rul.
 68-667, 1968-2 C.B.
-289. Instead, they are deductible under (5642(c)), and they may not be deducted through the distribution deduction.
-Reg.
-(1.663(a)-2); Reg.
-(1.661(a)-1)(1.65(a)); Reg.
-(1.662(a)-1)(1.65(a)).
+289. Instead, they are deductible under §642(c), and they may not be deducted through the distribution deduction.
+Reg. §1.663(a)-2; Reg. §1.661(a)-1(last sentence); Reg. §1.662(a)-1(last sentence).
 Even if some of the charitable distribution does not qualify for a charitable income tax deduction, that portion is still not eligible for a distribution deduction.
 Rev. Rul.
 68-667, 1968-2 C.B.
 289. Thus a distribution of income to charity that does not qualify for the charitable income tax deduction does not qualify for any income tax deduction whatsoever.
-As a result, distributions of income to a charity do not appear on a Schedule K-1 issued to the charity, and in fact a charity normally does not receive a K-1, because a distribution of income to a charity does not receive a K-1, because a distribution of income to a charity does not receive a K-1, because a distribution of income to a charity does not receive a K-1, because a distribution of income to a charity does not receive a K-1, because a distribution of a charitable deduction.
-(642(c)).
-And if principal is distributed to a charity, neither a distribution deduction nor a charitable deduction will usually be available for estate tax purposes.
-(2055).
+As a result, distributions of income to a charity do not appear on a Schedule K-1 issued to the charity, and in fact a charity normally does not receive a K-1, because a distribution of income to a charity does not result in a distribution deduction.
+Instead, it results in a charitable deduction. §642(c).
+The upshot of this is that distributions to charity do not carry out income.
+And if principal is distributed to a charity, neither a distribution deduction nor a charitable deduction is allowed for income tax purposes, although a charitable deduction will usually be available for estate tax purposes. §2055.

-However, charitable distributions out of income, which are deductible under 642(c), reduce DNI, so that the non-charitable beneficiaries will not be taxed on the income distributed to charity.
-661(b); 663(a)(2).
-However, that rule does not apply to tier 1 beneficiaries, who will still be taxed on the income required to be distributed each year, regardless of any charitable distribution.
-662(a)(1).
-The taxation of that mandatory income distribution will reduce the income available to be taxed to Tier 2 beneficiaries, as will income distributions to charities.
+However, charitable distributions out of income, which are deductible under §642(c), reduce DNI, so that the non-charitable beneficiaries will not be taxed on the income distributed to charity. §661(b); §663(a)(2).
+However, that rule does not apply to tier 1 beneficiaries, who will still be taxed on the income required to be distributed each year, regardless of any charitable distribution. §662(a)(1).
+The taxation of that mandatory income distribution will reduce the income available to be taxed to tier 2 beneficiaries, as will income distributions to charities.
 In effect, income is treated as having been distributed in the following order of priority: tier 1, charities, and tier 2.
 See the discussion of the charitable deduction, below, and the discussion of the tier system, also below.